-The school expects that parents and their guardians will practice safety during arrival and dismissal.
-No student may be dropped off at either campus prior to 8:30 a.m. at the end of the day, students must be picked up by 3:30 p.m. and at the UGC at 3:50 p.m.
+The school expects parents and guardians to practice safety during arrival and dismissal.
+No student may be dropped off at either campus before 8:30 a.m. at the end of the day; students must be picked up by 3:30 p.m. and at the UGC at 3:50 p.m.
 The extended day fee will be assessed and billed to any family who leaves their child beyond this time.